 The AIFM has adopted a remuneration policy which meets the requirements of the Directive and has been in place for the current financial year of the Company.
-Due to a change in year end of the AIFM from September 2018 to December 2018, the most recent variable remuneration period of the AIFM ended on 30 September 2017.
+The variable remuneration period of the AIFM changed from September to December and therefore the most recent variable remuneration period of the AIFM is the 15 month period ended on December 31, 2018.
+This does not coincide with the financial year of the Company.